The equivariant covering homotopy property: Generalised equivariant bundles and the ECHP

 The main theorem concerning the ECHP is then as follows:

-\begin{theorem} A numerable $(\Pi; \Gamma)$-bundle with fibre $F$ satisfies the ECHP. \end{theorem} The term `equivariant covering homotopy property' is also used in the context of Hurewicz $G$-fibrations, which we recall are defined as follows:
+\begin{theorem} A numerable $(\Pi; \Gamma)$-bundle with fibre $F$, see Definition \ref{echp65}, satisfies the ECHP. \end{theorem} The term `equivariant covering homotopy property' is also used in the context of Hurewicz $G$-fibrations, which we recall are defined as follows: